The Akha people - History and Culture

-Akha hill tribe subgroups and language
+Akha hill tribe subgroups

 There are three subgroups of the Akha hill tribe in Thailand: Akha Loi Mi, Akha Phami, and Akha U Lo.
 The Loi Mi are easily recognizable by the distinctive metal plate on the woman’s headdress’s back.
 The U Lo women wear a conical headdress.
 From our observation: there seem to be more Akha Loi Mi and U Lo than Akha Phami.
 The three subgroups speak the same language.

-Akha hill tribe subgroups and language
+Akha hill tribe language

 The Akha hill tribe speak a language in the Lolo/Yi branch of the Tibeto-Burman language group.
 The Akha have no traditional written language.
 There are a variety of schemes for writing Akha.
 These have been developed by missionaries or linguists who use Roman, Thai or Burmese characters.
 Apparently literacy in Akha is still virtually non-existent.
 We have listed a number of expressions and words that you can use if you visit an Akha village.

 What is your name?